 GERD can range from producing mildly annoying heartburn to becoming a more serious condition.
 Reflux, or the backflow of stomach acid into the esophagus, is the most common esophageal complaint.
 One in four Americans have or will experience heartburn due to reflux sometime in their lives.
 If not well managed, chronic GERD can progress to a precancerous disorder called Barrett’s esophagus and, possibly, esophageal cancer.

 Another esophageal condition, eosinophilic esophagitis (EoE) is an inflammatory disorder.
 Usually connected to a food allergy, EoE can result in difficulty swallowing.
-At NorthShore, our integrated multidisciplinary team of gastroenterology and allergy specialists works closely to diagnose and treat this increasingly common GI condition.
+At NorthShore, our integrated multidisciplinary team of gastroenterology and allergy specialists work closely and use advanced therapeutic endoscopic procedures such as upper gi endoscopy to diagnose and treat this increasingly common GI condition.